 - A preliminary alcohol screening (PAS) test with a handheld breathalyzer.

-In some counties, an officer may also swab a driver’s cheek if the officer suspects DUI of marijuana.
+In some counties, an officer may also swab your cheek if the officer suspects DUI of marijuana.

 Note, too, that as each phase of a DUI stop progresses, there is a slightly higher requirement for the level of justification needed.
 It may be fairly easy for an officer to satisfy the reasonable suspicion required for a traffic stop.
-But the level of cause needed to detain and investigate a driver is higher.
+However, the level of cause needed to detain and investigate you is higher.

-For an officer to legally detain and investigate someone for driving under the influence, he or she must be able to identify certain specific facts.
-These can be any facts that would lead a reasonable officer to suspect that the driver is breaking California DUI laws.
+For an officer to legally detain and investigate you for driving under the influence, they must be able to identify certain specific facts.
+These can be any facts that would lead a reasonable officer to suspect that you are breaking California laws.

-For example, officers routinely ask drivers they stop at night if they’ve been drinking.
-Even if someone has only consumed a marginal amount of alcohol, a yes answer may be enough to create the cause needed for an investigation.
+For example, if you are stopped at night, officers will likely ask you if you have been drinking.
+Even if you consumed only a marginal amount of alcohol, a yes answer may be enough to create the cause needed for an investigation.

-Other facts that might create enough cause for an officer to detain and investigate a driver include:
+Other facts that might create enough cause for an officer to detain and investigate you include:

-- The officer observes an open container of alcohol in the car;
+- The officer observes an open container of alcohol in your car;

-- The officer smells the odor of an alcoholic beverage on the driver’s breath; and/or
+- The officer smells alcohol on your breath; and/or

-3. What PC do police need to make a DUI arrest?
+3. What do police need to make a DUI arrest?

 Facts that might constitute probable cause include: